mpdf/mpdf.github.io/headers-footers/method-3.md

 $mpdf->Output();
 {% endhighlight %}

-<p>In this example using custom HTML tags to set the <span class="smallblock">NON-HTML</span> header, notice that &lt;setpageheader&gt; has <span class="parameter">show-this-page</span> = 1.
-This is because as soon as you call WriteHTML(), mPDF has added the first page, so this fixes the problem by forcing the header to show on the first page:</p>
+In this example using custom HTML tags to set the <span class="smallblock">NON-HTML</span> header, notice that &lt;setpageheader&gt; has <span class="parameter">show-this-page</span> = 1.
+This is because as soon as you call WriteHTML(), mPDF has added the first page, so this fixes the problem by forcing the header to show on the first page:

 {% highlight php %}
 Example #4 - <setpageheader>